 - You may pay to upgrade an existing permanent magic item, regardless of its rarity.
 To upgrade an item, you pay the difference in market price between the item's current level and its next-higher-level version.
-(The item's new level cannot be higher than your level.)
-Upgrading an item does not change the item's rarity.
+(The item's new level cannot be higher than your character level.) - No item can ever be upgraded above 30th level / +6 enhancement bonus.

 You do not need additional campaign documentation to upgrade your existing items.
+Upgrading an item does not change its rarity.
+Some adventures might offer free upgrades through Treasures or Story Awards.
+Some items that you gain through Story Awards might have their own upgrade rules (this will typically only be true of Rare items; for example, the item might automatically upgrade itself when you reach certain character levels).

-Some adventures might offer free upgrades through Treasures or Story Awards. - For items that have an enhancement bonus but don't have a defined level progression (typically Rare items), you may still upgrade the item's enhancement bonus (and only its enhancement bonus) by paying the difference between the item's current level and its level + 5 (since each additional "plus" is always five levels above the previous level).
+For items that have an enhancement bonus but don't have a defined level progression (typically Rare items), you may still upgrade the item's enhancement bonus (and only its enhancement bonus) by paying the difference between the item's current level and its level + 5 (since each additional "plus" is always five levels above the previous level).
 This increases the item's effective level (which you use as the current level if you want to upgrade the item again in the future).
-No item can be upgraded above 30th level / +6 enhancement bonus. - If an item doesn't have an enhancement bonus and also doesn't have a defined progression (in other words, no higher-level versions are listed in the item's stat block in the player resource where it appears) then you can't upgrade that item.
+If an item doesn't have an enhancement bonus and also doesn't have a defined progression (in other words, no higher-level versions are listed in the item's stat block in the player resource where it appears) then you can't upgrade that item.
 For example, you cannot upgrade a ring of invisibility to a greater ring of invisibility, because they are two different named items.
-However, you can upgrade a level 6 set of iron armbands of power to level 16, assuming you are at least level 16 and you have 43,200 gold pieces. - Mounts and vehicles are not magic items.
-You may not choose a mount or a vehicle as a generic found item or when a Treasure or Story Award allows you to choose "any item."
-You may purchase mounts and vehicles that are listed with a purchase price in a player resource, or you can gain a mount or vehicle if one is offered to you through specific Treasures or Story Awards.
-Most mounts and vehicles do not count against your limit of Uncommon or Rare items (unless it is actually a magic item, such as a figurine of wondrous power).
-However, if a Treasure or Story Award tells you that choosing a particular mount or vehicle counts as one of your found magic items, then you must abide by that text.
-If your mount dies or your vehicle is destroyed during an adventure, you may have it resurrected or repaired at the end of the adventure by paying 20% of its purchase price.
+However, you can upgrade a level 6 set of iron armbands of power to level 16, assuming you are at least level 16 and you have 43,200 gold pieces.